dobsondev/php-password-generator/README.md

 Everything should work from here.
 You can simply select the page you want to contain the password generator, give it the template of "PHP Password Generator" and then everything should work on that page.

-###Non-WordPress
+###Non WordPress

 Non WordPress users have to make your own template that works by calling the password-generator.js file as an AJAX call.
 You will have to read the code and figure this out on your own.
 Good luck!

 ##CONTACT

-If you have any problems, concerns, or improvements, feel free to contact me at alex@dobsondev.com.
-Of course this project is available at Git Hub under https://github.com/SufferMyJoy/php-password-generator so feel free to branch this project and make any changes you want.
+If you have any problems, concerns, or improvements, feel free to contact me at [mailto:alex@dobsondev.com](alex@dobsondev.com).
+Of course this project is available at Git Hub under [https://github.com/SufferMyJoy/php-password-generator](https://github.com/SufferMyJoy/php-password-generator) so feel free to branch this project and make any changes you want.
 One of the large improvements that could be made is making the word list only common words to help readability of the passwords generated.

 ##LICENSE